I-A-S/IATest-Legacy/README.md

 ![example_01_result](http://51.161.131.183/IAS/IATest/res/example_01_result.png)

-If you were to change this line from
+If you were to change the following line from
 ```cpp
 IA_TEST_EQ(MyMathLib::multiply_by_2(3), 6);
 ```